 The HSE advises that if you or your staff cannot complete training for your first aid qualification within the usual timeframe because of coronavirus, training can restart at a later date as long as:

 - a full recap of training delivered before the interruption is done before moving onto undelivered modules

 - the awarding body is content that you can show:

 - a full understanding of all aspects of the course content

 - the knowledge required and competencies at the end of the training

 If your certificate is due to expire, you may qualify for an extension.
-Currently the HSE guidance states that first aid at work or emergency first aid at work certificates expiring on or after 16th March may qualify for an extension if requalification training is prevented for reasons associated directly with Coronavirus or by complying with related government advice.
+Currently the HSE guidance states that first aid at work or emergency first aid at work certificates expiring on or after 16th March may qualify for an extension if requalification training is prevented for reasons associated directly with Covid-19 or by complying with related government advice.
 They can remain valid until 31 October 2020 or 6 months from the date of expiry, whichever is later.
 All requalification training for these certificates should be completed by 31 March 2021.

 Refresher training can be taken online, but HSE strongly recommends that the practical elements of some qualification and requalification courses are delivered face to face, so that competency of the student can be properly assessed.

 Adequate first aid provision can help to improve the outcomes of injuries and illnesses that occur, so it's important to fully understand your duties.
 That's why we've put together a helpful, clear and comprehensive eBook: The complete guide to first aid at work